joe7575/pdp13/README.md

 # PDP-13 [pdp13]

-A 16-bit minicomputer simulation inspired by DEC, VAX, and other Vintage Computers from the 60s and 70s.
+A 16-bit minicomputer simulation inspired by DEC, IBM, and other Vintage Computers from the 60s and 70s.

 ### License